Caleb Curtis: Construction and service

 The Caleb Curtis was a Boston pilot-boat built in 1859 at Chelsea, Massachusetts for Boston pilots.
 She served two years in the Boston service before being sold to the San Francisco Pilots' Opposition Line in October 1861.
 She replaced the pilot boat Daniel Webster, that served the San Francisco fleet until 1862 when she was driven ashore.

 The Curtis was 80-tons and well known for her speed.
 She sailed from Boston around Cape Horn and then to San Francisco in January 1862.

-The Curtis was wrecked inside the shipping Bonita Channel outside Golden Gate Bridge on April 11, 1867 attempting to cross the bar on her way to relieve the pilot boat J. C. Cousins.
+The Curtis was wrecked inside the shipping Bonita Channel outside Golden Gate Bridge on April 11, 1867, attempting to cross the bar on her way to relieve the pilot boat J. C. Cousins.
 Three pilots and four men were drowned, which made it the single most costly casualty in the history of San Francisco piloting.
 The cutter Wyanda towed her into San Francisco.
 The crew that were lost: John Callahan, Joseph Simmons, and pilots Aurelius A. Buckingham, Henry Van Ness, and John F. Schander.
 Captain Alex Swanson, Captain Boyd and Captain Neale survived the accident and Swanson later told the story to the San Francisco Examiner.
 He said: "We left port for the bar station in the pilot-boat Celeb Curtis.
-Just over the bar we encountered a heavy northwester and were blown down past the Seal rocks in a hurry...
+Just over the bar we encountered a heavy norwester' and were blown down past the Seal rocks in a hurry...
 The sea washed me off, and when I came to the surface the Curtis was thirty feet away...
-Captain Boyd had the yawl over the side in about fifteen seconds, and was pulling in my direction regardless of the Curtis' fate."
+Captain Boyd had the yawl over the side in about fifteen seconds, and was pulling in my direction regardless of the Curtis fate."
 The pilot boat George Peabody, No. 3, was a replacement for the Caleb Curtis, after she was wrecked.

 The Caleb Curtis was repaired, and was able to continue as a pilot boat.
 On October 3, 1867, the Curtis put a pilot aboard the clipper Andrew Jackson as she entered the Golden Gate.
 From 1867 to 1892, she continued as a San Francisco pilot boat.
 In 1869, after the consolidation of the pilot service, Boston built pilot-boat George F. Peabody, No. 3, joined the Caleb Curtis in the pilot service.
 The Peabody was the last of the Boston built pilot boats brought to San Francisco, which marked the end of an era of Boston piloting in San Francisco.